fbpx

 Click on the question to drop down the answer.

-This will depend on your competition level (whether you are an international, national, recreational or non-competitive athlete) and the Prohibited List category of the substance/medication/method you are taking.
+This will depend on your competition level (whether you are an international, national, recreational athlete or sport participant) and the Prohibited List category of the substance/medication/method you are taking.
 To learn more go to the Determine if you need a TUE page of the USADA website.
 If you’re a Recreational/Non-competitive/Masters athlete but would like to participate in events and races sanctioned by a National Governing Body (e.g. USA Triathlon, USA Cycling, etc.) or a World Anti-Doping Code Signatory, please complete the USADA TUE Pre-Check Form.

 Please review the USADA Surgery Checklist to help determine the appropriate steps in preparing for your upcoming surgery.